Croatia–Ireland relations

 Diplomatic relations between the republics of Croatia and Ireland were established on 27 January 1995 following Croatia's independence from SFR Yugoslavia.
 Ireland recognised Croatia as an independent state on 15 January 1992.
 Croatia is represented in Ireland through consulate and embassy in Dublin, while Ireland is represented in Croatia through its embassy and consulate in Zagreb.
-Both countries are full members of the European Union.
-In 2019, Croatian community in Ireland counted around 20,000 people.
+Both countries are full members of Council of Europe and of the European Union.
+In 2019, Croatian community in Ireland was around 20,000 people.

 Relations

 Relations between Croatia and Ireland are very good.
 The two countries are friendly and have no open political issues.
 Ireland provided strong support for the Croatian accession to the EU.
 During the Irish presidency of the EU Council in the first half of 2004, Croatia received a positive avis and in June of the same year the EU candidate status.

-In June 2003, Croatian Prime Minister Ivica Račan visited Ireland during which he met with the Taoiseach Bertie Ahern, Speaker of the Dail Rory O'Hanlon and Speaker of the Seanid Rory Kiely.
+In June 2003, Croatian Prime Minister Ivica Račan visited Ireland during which he met with the Taoiseach Bertie Ahern, Speaker of the Dail Rory O'Hanlon and Speaker of the Seanad Rory Kiely.